Who is on the Street Tweaks team?

 - Separated bike lanes

 - Sidewalk extensions to accommodate multiple users

 Asheville Street Tweaks projects

-The Coxe Ave. redesign is our inaugural tactical urbanism project.
-The Asheville Street Tweaks Team is working with Street Plans Co-Founder and tactical urbanism expert Tony Garcia, as well as members of our community, to implement multiple improvements along Coxe Ave., between Hilliard Ave. and Southside.
-The City of Asheville plans to redesign this corridor in the near future, and the street tweaks we make will directly inform what permanent changes are made.
+The Coxe Avenue redesign was our first tactical urbanism project.
+For this project, The Asheville Street Tweaks Team worked with Street Plans Co-Founder and tactical urbanism expert Tony Garcia, as well as members of our community.
+The City of Asheville plans to redesign this corridor in the near future, and the Coxe Avenue Street Tweaks report will directly inform what permanent changes are made.

 - Kickoff Workshop for Coxe Ave Tactical Urbanism Project

 - The Street Tweaks Team Hosts Open Studio for Coxe Ave.
 Redesign

 - Letter to Council RE: “Asheville, One of the Worst Cities for Crashes,” and Coxe Avenue Tactical Urbanism

 - Letter to Council RE: “COVID-19, Give Us Space”